cabforum/smime/SBR.md

 CAs SHALL NOT include an email address in a Subject attribute except as verified in accordance with [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control)

-Subject attributes SHALL NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Subject attributes SHALL NOT contain only metadata such as '.', '-', and ' ' (i.e., space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ##### 7.1.4.2.1 Subject alternative name extension